MichaelCastiau/oceanograph-docs/docs/glossary.md

 recommends using a lab test once a month to test all trace elements in your salt and reverse osmosis water (if applicable).

+### PPM

+PPM stands for "parts per million".
+It is a unit of measurement used to express the concentration of a substance in a solution.
+In the context of a reef tank, PPM is often used to express the concentration of various minerals and nutrients, such as calcium, magnesium, and potassium, that are important for the growth and health of corals and other marine organisms.

+For example, if a nutrient has a concentration of 1 ppm in a solution, it means that there is one part of the nutrient for every one million parts of the solution.
+This can also be expressed as a percentage by multiplying the PPM value by 0.0001.

 ### Titration Test

 A titration is a technique where a solution of known concentration is used to determine the